blauwe-lucht/centralized-logging-with-vms-demo/README.md

 Centralized logging is not a silver bullet, there are still some issues that make analyzing logs a challenge:

 - Clock skew: computer clocks of separate machines are not synchronized to within one millisecond.
-This means that causality is not preserved.
+This means that causality is not fully preserved.
 An example: event A happens on machine A which causes event B to happen on machine B. When B's clock is ahead of A's clock, the log of event B may have an earlier timestamp than event A. So when looking at the combined logs it will look like event B occurred before event A.